 |It has been used by many SMEs & Enterprises.||TRELLO has been useful for freelancers, SMEs.||SLACK is useful for many freelancers, journalists, online publications, remote workers, SMEs.|

 |With the help of JIRA, Project- & issue tracking can be done swiftly.||TRELLO comes with Kanban boards which are useful for SMEs.||SLACK offers mean such as 2FA and SSO to tighten the security of the data|

 |It has more than 100 integration partners||It has more than 30 integration partners.||It has more than 50 integration partners.|

 Both Slack and Trello are great project management tools.
 However, they aren’t designed to do exactly the same thing.

 Slack on the other hand works best as a project coordination tool.
 Members can use it to share project ideas and problems easily.
-It makes problem-solving easy, by enabling communication within a bigger team, or smaller teams.
+It makes problem-solving easy, by enabling communication within bigger teams, or smaller teams.

 We recommend Trello for managing small to medium-sized projects.
 It has a simplified interface that is easy to learn, and use.
 You can use it as an entry-level project management service.

 Jira is more suited to bigger teams.
 You should use it to manage medium to large enterprise projects.
 Unlike Trello, it doesn’t come with a freemium option.
 In that regard, you have to pay a monthly subscription.